Originally published 3-5-2019

 General Advantages

-Crystalline: Depending on the manufacturer, crystalline solar panels can be quite efficient and cost-effective, making them an ideal solar technology for static or relatively static installations with full sun exposure that don’t require extreme durability or flexibility.
+Crystalline Silicon: Depending on the manufacturer, crystalline solar panels can be quite efficient and cost-effective, making them an ideal solar technology for static or relatively static installations with full sun exposure that don’t require extreme durability or flexibility.
+This technology is also used in applications where the available area is at a premium due to its high power output per area.

-Amorphous: Amorphous is ultra-thin, lightweight and highly durable, flexible, and portable.
+Amorphous: Amorphous is ultra-thin, lightweight, highly durable, flexible, and portable.
 It is ideal for applications that require extreme durability and flexibility. a-Si is the perfect technology for custom projects and can be integrated into designs more easily than rigid technologies.

 General Disadvantages

-Crystalline: As a rigid solar technology, crystalline is not ideal for portable applications where panels are constantly moving and can’t always be handled with care.
+Crystalline Silicon: As a rigid solar technology, crystalline is not ideal for portable applications where panels constantly move and can’t always be handled carefully.
 Cells are prone to cracking, and entire panels can stop functioning.
 Expert design, materials, and construction are required to ensure crystalline panels can withstand demanding portable applications.
+Crystalline silicon panels with excellent durability can be made for specific portable applications, but not all are equal.
+Vet c-Si panels in your application to ensure they will meet the durability requirements.

-Amorphous Silicon: Due to manufacturing scale, amorphous is more expensive than other technologies and requires more area to generate the same power (important for space-constrained applications).
+Amorphous Silicon: Due to manufacturing scale, amorphous is more expensive than other technologies and requires more area to generate the same power (significant for space-constrained applications).

 CIGS: CIGS panels require “sun-soaking” before reaching their rated output.
 Long-term storage can permanently damage these panels since CIGS material degrades when not exposed to light.
-Additionally, CIGS technology is prone to damage from impacts.
+Additionally, CIGS technology is prone to damage from impacts leading to moisture/humidity damage in the long term.

 Gallium arsenide (GaAs)

-Gallium arsenide, while exceedingly expensive, can be made in a flexible, portable, and high power/weight ratio format.
-This technology is only viable for applications where costs are not a driver, and someone is looking for a lightweight solution with the most power possible in a given area.
+While exceedingly expensive, gallium arsenide can be made in a flexible, portable, high power/weight ratio format.
+This technology is only viable for applications where costs are not a driver and someone is looking for a lightweight solution with the most power possible in a given area.
+GaAs is viable for high-cost/performance applications such as small UAVs and satellites.

 Organic (OPV)